 For instance, insurers consider the frequency of thefts, collisions and vandalism to gauge the likelihood of such incidents happening to drivers within the ZIP code.
 This is how insurers calculate the premium base rate in most states – California is the exception.

-Other pricing factors, such as your driving record, the type of car you drive and your age are added to the calculation.
+Other pricing factors, such as your driving record, car type, and age, are added to the calculation.

-Below we compare auto insurance rates by ZIP codes in each state to show the most and least expensive neighborhoods for car insurance.
+Below, see the auto insurance rates by ZIP codes in each state, showing the most and least expensive neighborhoods for car insurance.

 Most expensive car insurance rates by ZIP code

-To see the most expensive ZIP code for car insurance in every state, see the table below.
+See the table below for every state’s most expensive ZIP code for car insurance.
 Enter a state in the search field to narrow results.

 State ZIP Code City Average Rate Highest Rate Lowest Rate